How to Ace These Common Scholarship Interview Questions

 2. Can You Provide an Example of a Time You Overcame Adversity?

 Committees ask scholarship interview questions like this to assess how your child handles challenges.
 They want to know that your student has persevered during a difficult time, and the response doesn’t necessarily need to relate to their studies.
+Encourage your child to share a specific anecdote from their experience to illustrate how they overcame adversity.

 Almost anything is more interesting than discussing grades without some serious context, so have your child dig deep and think of a more intriguing example for these sorts of scholarship interview questions to talk about.